kennyvungo/kennyvungo/README.md

 ### Hello 👋
 I am a former pharmacist turned software engineer.
-I like movies and music and coding.
+I like movies, music, and I guess coding.
 Javascript is the best language.

 <!--